 “It was a little more marketable, more modernization of the company,” Harmon says.
 “We decided to go with a more mainstream name.”

-What has made Sentury Snowboards a successful production company, Harmon says, is quality control every step of the way.
-The boards are handcrafted, high-quality and more affordable because Harmon has adopted the NetFlix business model and delivers direct.
+What made Sentury Snowboards a successful production company and attractive acquisition, Harmon says, was quality control every step of the way.
+The boards were handcrafted, high-quality and more affordable because Harmon adopted the NetFlix business model and delivered direct.
 Sales increased when they shifted to online delivery and used promotion codes, which helped Sentury get sponsored by more than 300 universities that buy boards at wholesale cost.

-Essentially, Sentury had been versatile and flexible enough to adapt to trends and demand.
+Essentially, Sentury was versatile and flexible enough to adapt to trends and demand.

 “We were a kind of niche industry brand then,” Harmon says.
 “People in the know, or in our industry, were buying our product … Our customers were basically marketing our boards."